UPDATE REGARDING COVID- 19 PANDEMIC

 12. The RNIFF is not responsible for any damage to materials that occurred while in transit.
 If your film arrives damaged, we will contact you to request another copy.

 13. Filmmakers are allowed to submit more than one film for the Festival provided that each film is submitted separately and meet RNFF guidelines.
-If submitting a DVD, please do not send a compilation DVD composed of films for separate entries.

 14. Filmmakers are allowed to resubmit a film that was previously submitted provided significant changes were made and all eligibility requirements are met.
 When re-submitting the film, include a brief letter detailing the changes made.